CS-433/Road_Segmentation/README.md

 ## Structure of files

-The folder **ML project** has to be download and run on Google Collab to use the GPU.
+The folder **MLprojet** has to be download and run on Google Collab to use the GPU.
 It contains several sub-folders:

 ML project